vrublack/TacoShell/README.md

 in order to improve search results.

 * The FatSecret API lets you have access to the database of [FatSecret.com](https://www.fatsecret.com).
 It is much larger than the USDA db, and the description of the entries tend to be cleaner and less verbose.
-However, I have found that some important entries are part of USDA but not of FatSecret, e.g. 3.7% milk.
+You have to sign up for your own API key, though.
 Unfortunately, the country-specific FatSecret-databases are not supported.

 * You can also define your own food items which are stored locally.